 8 Benefits of Designing and Building an ADA Compliant Website

 Since 1990, the Americans With Disabilities Act (the ADA) has ensured that those with disabilities get the same opportunities as everyone else.
 According to the ADA, any business serving the public must make sure their facilities accommodate disabled individuals.
 And, now that the Internet is a part of everyday life, ADA compliance requirements have been extended to mobile apps and websites.
-Essentially, this means that your company’s website must be accessible to those with physical, vision, and hearing impairments.
+Essentially, this means that your company’s website design must be accessible to those with physical, vision, and hearing impairments.
 If you’re unsure whether your site complies with the ADA, or if you’re debating whether it’s worthwhile to bring it into compliance, you can read on for more information that may convince you to do so.